DrewEaster/thespian/README.md

 * Support with process managers (not sure what I really mean by this yet!).
 Actor that receives events and sends commands (and is persistent)...
 * Scheduling support - linked with process managers, e.g. timing out a ticket reservation.
 Must support durable scheduling - i.e. scheduled jobs must survive restarts/crashes
 * Support for FSMs
+* Support for publishing events direct to external message queues
 * What the hell to do about errors, e.g. trying to send a Create to an existing entity.
 Error stream?!
 This is a wider CQRS topic
 * I'd like to see whether it's possible to introduce a short-term subscription (with timeout) api - to listen for read model being updated following command submission
 * Java API